top of page

 Seeds

 Within the seed is enough 'food' for the plant to germinate; this is very obvious with a large seed like a Broad Bean where you can see the shoot growing out of the bean seed.
-Therefore seeds don't require any nutrients to be added to the compost.
+Therefore seeds don't require any nutrients to be added to the compost, assuming you're pricking out the seedlings.

 Different species will also require varying amounts of water, light (or dark) and heat for germination to take place.